xiaohutai/jsonapi/readme.md

 items or single `item`.
 You can customize the fields shown in the responses with `list-fields` and `item-fields` respectively.

 Both field names and taxonomy names are supported.
-If a field an a taxonomy share the same names, both will be included.
+If a field and a taxonomy share the same names, both will be included.
 Taxonomy values are always under the `taxonomy` property under `attributes`, whereas _normal_ fields can be found directly under `attributes`.